Industry Standard

 Origin Confusion

-• Gold may originate from neighboring countries
+• Gold may originate in neighboring countries

-• Documentation must be verified
+• Traceability must be verified carefully

 Togo Compared to Other West African Gold Markets

-A regional gold gateway rather than a primary production center
+Togo is best understood as a regional gateway rather than a primary production giant.

 Real Buyer Scenarios